jahio/app-server-arena/readme.md

 * Compute Pi to 20,000 decimal places
 * Hit Twitter and get the last 10 tweets from @devops_borat
 * Sleep for 5 seconds
-* Randomly do one of the above with a 50% chance to do the first
+* Randomly do one of the above with a 50% chance to do the first (except Twitter because of API rate limitations)

 The idea here is to provide diagnostic information (first point), do some mildly computationaly expensive task, and then have a way to see how things perform when waiting on network response.